 There are additional courses that are required or recommended for some medical, dental medicine, and veterinary medicine schools.
 The Medical School Admissions Requirements (MSAR), published online annually by the American Association of Medical Colleges (AAMC), includes information about course prerequisites for individual medical schools.
 In general, many medical schools require or recommend the following additional courses:

-- Statistics (Math 103 or 203) or Calculus (Math 105 or 118) depending on the results from the math placement test and their intended major.
+- Statistics (Math 103 or 203) or Calculus (Math 105 or 118) if no AP credit depending on the results from the math placement test and their intended major

-- Approximately 40% of U.S. medical schools require math
+- Approximately 40% of U.S. medical schools require some type of math; they typically prefer statistics.

-- Schools may accept AP/IB math credits listed on your Haverford transcript
+- Schools may accept AP/IB math credits listed on the Haverford transcript in lieu of taking math.

 - Students may also take statistics courses through the Economics, Psychology, Sociology departments or the Health Studies minor.